 If you decide to do business without creating a specific organizational structure, you are essentially operating as a sole proprietorship.
-Many sole proprietors choose to file a DBA ("Do Business As"), which lets them legally transact business through a business name of their choice ("Flowers By Mary") rather than their personal legal name ("Mary Smith").
+Many sole proprietors choose to file a DBA (“Doing Business As”), which lets them legally transact business through a business name of their choice (“Flowers by Mary”) rather than their personal legal name (“Mary Smith”).

-Business owners who feel they are at low legal risk and want to avoid the hassle of setting up, registering and maintaining a formal business entity.
+Business owners who feel they are at low legal risk and want to avoid the cost and hassle of setting up, registering and maintaining a formal business entity.

 Because the owner and the business are considered one and the same for legal purposes, you can be held personally liable for the debts and obligations of the business.

 Any net income you earn from the business is fully taxable at the same tax rates as wages or retirement income.
 You may be eligible for the Qualified Business Income deduction, which allows you to exclude up to 20% of the business income from tax.

 Income from a sole proprietorship is reported on Schedule C, Profit or Loss From Business and included in your personal tax return.
 There is no separate return to file, making the tax reporting relatively simple.

 Raising money can be a challenge: There is no company stock to sell, and banks may be reluctant to lend to sole proprietors.
 Because sole proprietors are not registered with the state or IRS, you might also have a hard time building credit.
 Plus some sole proprietors have difficulty establishing boundaries between their personal finances and their business finances.